albertofernandezvillan/colaboratory-utils/README.md

 Some useful (or not so much) Python stuff for Google Colab notebooks.
 Most of this stuff is taken from [this repository](https://github.com/ricardodeazambuja/colab_utils).
-These collection of utilities in mainly used in [this repository](https://github.com/albertofernandezvillan/computer-vision-and-deep-learning-course).
+These collection of utilities in mainly used in [this repository](https://github.com/albertofernandezvillan/computer-vision-and-deep-learning-course) (just another computer vision and deep learning course).

 ## How to install it: